Benediximuss/SFML-workshop/README.md

 # SFML-workshop
-A repository for keeping the different techniques, that I've developed in SFML, organised and to showcasing them for the benefit of different people working on SFML.
+A repository for keeping the different techniques, that I've developed in SFML, organised and for showcasing them for the benefit of different people working on SFML.

 ## Accelerated Movement (Frame Independent)
 ![](https://raw.githubusercontent.com/Benediximuss/SFML-workshop/main/accelerated-movement/accelerated-movement.gif)